open-telemetry/opentelemetry.io/content/en/docs/demo/services/cart.md

 ### Initializing Tracing

-OpenTelemetry is configured in the .NET DI container.
+OpenTelemetry is configured in the .NET dependency injection container.
 The `AddOpenTelemetry()` builder method is used to configure desired instrumentation libraries, add exporters, and set other options.
 Configuration of the exporter and resource attributes is performed through environment variables.

 ```cs
 Action<ResourceBuilder> appResourceBuilder =